• Skip to main content

 Strain (optional)

-If you choose to strain it, you will need a fine mesh colander (the pores of a cheese cloth or milk bag are too fine and the drink would take way too long to strain).
+If you choose to strain it, you will need a fine mesh colander (the pores of a cheesecloth or milk bag are too fine and the drink would take way too long to strain).
 You can use a spoon to help the juice strain.

 Transfer to a storing glass container or serve right away.

-• In process picture: there is a spoon scooping out the flesh from a mango.
+In process picture: there is a spoon scooping out the flesh from a mango.

-• In process picture: there are hands squeezing some lime juice over a blender.
+In process picture: there are hands squeezing some lime juice over a blender.

-• In process picture: There is a bright yellow drink pouring in a colander.
+In process picture: There is a bright yellow drink pouring in a colander.

-• In process picture: there is a muddle muddling some fresh mint in a glass.
+In process picture: there is a muddle muddling some fresh mint in a glass.

 Helpful tips

 • I love adding fresh herbs to my drink whenever I serve it.
-Add the herbs only when serving (they don't store as well once incorporated into the juice) and muddle them at the bottom of your glass before pouring the mango juice over to ensure they release their flavor easier.
+Add the herbs only when serving (they don't store as well once incorporated into the juice) and muddle them at the bottom of your glass before pouring the mango juice over to ensure they release their flavor more easily.

 • This drink definitely is better when chilled.
 If you can, try to make it ahead and keep it in the fridge until ready to serve.
 Also, serve over a few ice cubes for best results.